 |Program Term||Application Deadline||Aid Decision Notification|

 *Students studying abroad during winter and/or spring will initially be awarded aid based on a full year on campus.
-Revised awards for winter or winter-spring study abroad will be calculated in late October, and revised awards for spring-only programs will be calculated in late February.
+Revised awards for winter or winter-spring study abroad will be calculated in November, and revised awards for spring-only programs will be calculated in February.

 Students receiving a renewable outside scholarship should check with the donor to make sure it can be used for study abroad.
 If so, you are responsible for making arrangements to ensure the scholarship check is sent to our office.

-Financial aid cannot cover the cost of housing in Evanston while a student is studying abroad.
-Students are responsible for canceling their on-campus housing contracts or subletting their off-campus apartments for the quarter(s) spent abroad.
+Financial aid cannot cover the cost of housing in Evanston while you are studying abroad.
+You are responsible for canceling your on-campus housing contracts or subletting your off-campus apartments for the quarter(s) spent abroad.

-International students receiving financial aid are not eligible to use their Northwestern aid to "study abroad" in their home country.
+International students receiving financial aid are not eligible to use their Northwestern aid to "study abroad" in their home country or country of residence.
 Please visit the Study Abroad website for more information.

 Study Abroad Aid Package